THE CONGRESSIONAL MEDAL OF HONOR SOCIETY

 TO BENEFIT THE CONGRESSIONAL MEDAL OF HONOR FOUNDATION

 Please join the Airpower Foundation, along with over 20 Medal of Honor Recipients, as we host the Medal of Honor Society’s Bob Hope Award Gala.
-This year the recipients will present America’s Got Talent winner, and Mirage headliner, Terry Fator, the award for excellence in entertainment in support of our nations military.
+The recipients will present a chosen entertainer their award for excellence in entertainment in support of our nations military.
 Entertainment will also feature America’s Tenor, Steve Amerson, and a concert by legendary entertainer, Tony Orlando.

 The Chairman for the Medal of Honor Bob Hope Award Gala will be Medal of Honor Recipient, Gary Littrell, along with Co-Chairmen, Captain Jim Palmershiem, and Jim Thomason.

 Cocktail hour starts at 6:00pm followed by a dinner program at 7:00pm.
 Attire is black tie optional and mess dress.
 The location is below.